 Charley (Rod Steiger) is brother to Terry Malloy (Marlon Brando), a dockworker informant for mobsters that exploit laborers at the waterfront.
 In this, one of cinema’s most famous lines, Terry grieves for his lot among the lowliest of humans.
 He had made a wrong choice, though one done out of family loyalty.
 Mobster head, Johnny Friendly (Lee J. Cobb), had betted against Terry in a boxing match that could have put our hero in the big league.
 Terry had the skill, the drive, and the moves to be a champ, a title his for the taking.
 But for Friendly to win his bet, thus keeping Charley in good stead with the crook of a surrogate father, Terry took the plunge… in match after match, again and again… until his reputation dwindled from promising to hopeless.
 His name synonymous with loser, Terry finds himself under Friendly’s thumb.
 The situation doesn’t seem that bad, seeing that Charley had once been there and is now a big guy clad in fine threads.

 One problem: Terry falls in love.
-The girl is bad news to Friendly.
-She’s Edie Doyle (Eva Marie Saint), sister to a dockworker Terry rats on and so in whose murder by Friendly’s hoodlums he unwittingly abets.
-Edie is Terry’s chance at salvation.
-The guy has never agreed with Friendly’s shady ways, though he had been complacent to act against Friendly since this was the only existence he had ever known.
-Plus, Charley has never looked so swell.
-Suddenly, here is a girl – porcelain fragile in appearance yet tough, unrelenting, and at the vanguard of civil justice – who awakens in Terry a conscience.
+She’s Edie Doyle (Eva Marie Saint) – porcelain fragile in appearance yet tough, unrelenting, and at the vanguard of civil justice – and she awakens in Terry a conscience.
 The neighborhood priest, Father Barry (Karl Malden), is also on his back, ceaseless in his attempts to galvanize our hero towards vindication.
 Instead of double crossing his fellow downtrodden, Terry should battle against the real bad guys, cooperating with the cops to lock them in handcuffs.
 The pugilist can either stay a bum or prove himself a winner in the most important fight of his life.

 Gangsters and shoot-outs, men beaten to a pulp and men thrown off building rooftops… this is not the standard way of living for most of us.
 Still, “On the Waterfront” (1954) is a classic because something about it conveys a universal truth.
 Think of instances when we’ve wrestled with our conscience, when we’ve complied to the wishes of one to whom we felt indebted even though the decision was unsettling to our nerves.
 My own conscience was first put to the test at a very young age.
 John, my best friend in the fifth grade, convinced me to be an accomplice in stealing a packet of Sanrio stickers from a girl named Claudia.
 (Sanrio stickers… of all the idiocy.)